Mike Daku, Chair

 Dr. Duke is Coordinator of the Graduate Program.
 He has a B.A. in criminal justice from Chapman University; and, a Masters and Doctorate in Public Administration from the University of Southern California (USC); he is also a certified urban planner.
 He specializes in Justice theory and practice, urban and infrastructure planning, public administration, and developing the philosophy and practice of institutions in public organizations.
 Dr. Duke retired in 2011 after 26 years of public service in California where he served as a police officer in the Los Angeles area.
 While in LA, he worked various specialty units including K-9, Gangs, Community Policing, and Field Training.
 He left Southern California at Detective rank and became a Chief of Police in Northern and Central California for 16 years.
 Along the way, he was a City Manager and managed a regional waste water authority.
 He and his wife have looked forward to raising three daughters and a German Shepherd in Alaska for some time.
 They are now living that dream.

 Professor May received his Law Degree from the University of Montana.
-He also holds a Bachelor’s Degree in Justice and Master’s Degree in Justice Administration earned from this University.
+He also holds a Bachelor's Degree in Justice and a Master's Degree in Justice Administration from this University.
 Originally from Montana, Jeff moved to Alaska in 2000.
-Before joining the faculty Jeff worked as a law clerk for Fairbanks Superior Court Judge Mark I. Wood.
-Jeff continues to engage in law practice as his University schedule permits.
-Jeff currently teaches courses in Justice Ethics, Criminal Law, Procedural Law, and civil liability concerns in justice administration.
-Jeff’s free time is filled with spending time with his family and the outdoors.
-His hobbies include camping, hunting, and fishing.
+Jeff has worked as a law clerk in the Fairbanks Superior Court, engaged in some private law practice, and currently serves as a part-time magistrate judge for the Alaska Court System.
+Jeff teaches classes in the undergraduate and graduate programs and focuses on courses in ethics, criminal law and procedure, rural justice issues, and civil liability in justice administration.
+Jeff and his family love sports and the many outdoor activities Alaska provides.

 I was born and raised in Texas and served on active duty in the US Army for 6 years.
 I exited the military in 2013.
 I served primarily in 3 locations: 1) Brooke Army Medical Center at Fort Sam Houston in San Antonio, TX from 2007-2010, 2) 4th Infantry Division Headquarters at Fort Carson in Colorado Springs, Colorado from 2010-2013, and 3) during my time at Fort Carson, I deployed with 4th Infantry Division to COB Speicher, Iraq from 2010-2011.